davidje13/lean-qr/README.md

 ## Masks

-ISO 18004 requires masks be chosen according to a specific algorithm which is designed to maximize readability by QR code readers.
+ISO 18004 requires masks be chosen according to a specific algorithm which is designed to maximize readability by QR Code readers.
 This is done by default, however if you would like to specify a particular mask, you can:

 ```javascript